Action of 22 October 1917: Subsequent operations

 After 23 October, the French prepared for Operation Y, to occupy all the ground from Houthoulst Forest to Blankaart Lake as the British advanced to Passchendaele and Westroosebeke.
 The 133rd Division moved into line between the 1st and 51st Divisions, from Martjewaart to Saint-Jansbeek and ferme Carnot.
 On 26 October, XVIII Corps attacked the defences of Flandern I Stellung, a mixture of pillboxes, blockhouses and fortified farmhouses, with the 63rd (Royal Naval) Division and the 58th (2/1st London) Division, in support of the Canadian Corps to the right on Passchendaele Ridge.
 The divisions attacked up the Lekkerboterbeek towards Westrozebeke but deep mud reduced the advance to a crawl.
 The creeping barrage moved forward too fast, rifles clogged with mud and the British fell back to the start line where they could or were surrounded by the Germans and overrun.
 XIV Corps attacked with the 57th (2nd West Lancashire) Division and the 50th (Northumbrian) Division but the ground was in a dreadful condition; on the left flank the French 1st Division and the 133rd Division managed a short advance into the south-west corner of Houthulst Forest.
-The attacks cost the Fifth Army 5,402 casualties, 949 in the 63rd Division, 1,361 in the 58th Division, 1,634 in the 57th Division and 1,458 men of the 50th Division.
+The attacks cost the Fifth Army 5,402 casualties, 949 in the 63rd (Royal Naval) Division, 1,361 in the 58th (2/1st London) Division, 1,634 in the 57th (2nd West Lancashire) Division and 1,458 men of the 50th (Northumbrian) Division.